 Our hint: visit a large advertising service and learn about the popularity of certain industries.
 This way you can find the most promising niche for your app.

 Carsharing is a form of temporary car rental (several hours or days), which is currently gaining popularity in many countries all over the world, especially in large cities.

-However, you can think of another approach to implement this idea, say by launching a startup allowing people to rent a car not from car rental companies but directly from car owners.
+However, you can think of another approach to implement this mobile app idea, say by launching a startup allowing people to rent a car not from car rental companies but directly from car owners.

 27. Learning the Language in Context